chrivand/talos_blog_to_casebook/README.md

 # Cisco Talos Blog Parser to Casebook

 This is a sample script how to parse the Talos blogs, and automatically add observables to Cisco Casebook.
+The enables Security Researchers to quickly see if the observables from Talos have been seen in their environment (using Cisco Threat Response (CTR).
+For more information on how to use Cisco Threat Response, please review this link: https://visibility.amp.cisco.com/#/help/introduction

 ## Overview
 1. The script leverages the Talos Blog RSS feed to retrieve all the current blogs.